In this guide we’ll look at the best cordless portable pressure washers.

 Think about your needs before buying.
-If you need to clean the car but have no outside plug or tap then the Bosch Fontus is for you.
-If you want to hose down your mountain bike or dog after a day of fun then consider the Karcher OC or WORX models.
+If you need to clean the car but have no outside plug or tap then the Bosch Fontus is a great option – it holds loads of water and will last long enough to complete the job.

-Remember, if it isn’t quick and simple you won’t use it.
-Ease-of-use is really important.
+Remember, if it isn’t quick and simple – you won’t use it.
+Ease of use is really important.

 The lower bar pressure you get from cordless portable pressure washers is best for lighter jobs like washing cars, glass, bikes and pets.
 Save high-pressure electric models for patios and concrete.

-The Karcher OC3 neatly stores the pipe under the water tank so its pretty compact.
+The Karcher OC3 neatly stores the pipe under the water tank so it’s also pretty compact.